nitinskunigal/Inventory-Operations-Enhancement-Initiative-Business-Analysis-Phase/README.md

-# Inventory Operations Enhancement - Business Analysis Phase
+# Inventory Operations Enhancement - A Business Analysis Initiative

 ## Table of Contents